RIKEN-RCCS/s3-baby-server/v1/doc/design.md

 while it checks that in headers.
 Baby-server uses the standard unmarshaler and it does not know about enumerators.

+## Temporary "Scratch" Files

+Baby-server creates temporary "scratch" files on copying or uploading.
+An object is once created as a scratch file, and when copying completes, it is renamed to the true name.
+A name of a scratch file is prefixed with "." and suffixed with "@random" to the object name.
+A random is hex digits.
+Scratch files are created without serializing accesses and its life time is limited while processing a request.

+Baby-server creates scratch files for part-files for MPUL, too.
+Although a temporary directory for MPUL is created to store part-files, scratch files are not stored in that directory.
+Instead, scratch files are stored in the same directory where the object will be created.

+Placement of scratch files for MPUL is to allow removal of the temporary directory.
+On aborting MPUL, it is necessary to remove the directory, but on-going copying would prevent removal of the directory.
+It is the behavior on handling removal of directories while some files are open (especially on NFS).
+Placing scratch files outside the temporary directory will avoid such prevention.

 ## Implementation Limitations

 ### No Handling of Trailer Headers